biblys/cloud/README.md

 ## Todo

-* Improve payment page design
+* Generate complete invoices
+  * Add amount prop for invoice line
+  * Calculate invoice amount from invoice lines
+  * Add invoice missing fields
 * Delete saved cards
-* Generate complete invoices
 * Allow customers to see all their invoices
 * Support tickets
 * Tests for middlewares